laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext file script display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd

 17-hidethisword file script diplays all lines in t he file /etc/passws that  do not contain the pattern "bin"

+18-letteronly fil script diplays all lines of the file /etc/ssh/sshd_config starting with a letter.